cloudmesh/classes/docs/source/lesson/system/ssh.rst

    your computer and may be different from your *portalusername*.

-The second and third question is to protect your ssh key with a passphrase.
-This passphrase will protect your key because you need to type it when you want to use it.
-Thus, you can either type a passphrase or press enter to leave it without passphrase.
-To avoid security problems, you **MUST** chose a passphrase.
-Make sure to not just type return for an empty passphrase::
+The second and third questions are to protect your ssh key with a passphrase.
+This passphrase will protect your key because you need to type it when your key is used.
+You can skip these if you want not to have passphrase.
+To avoid security problems, however, you **MUST** choose a passphrase.
+Make sure not to just type return for an empty passphrase::

     Enter passphrase (empty for no passphrase):